AnkitDheendsa/Capstone/README.md

 # Sprint 3:
 Advanced deep learning modelling.
-Started with a baseline logistic regression model and created a demo script for that then moved on to creating a Convolutional Neural Network for image recognition with image data of different hand signs for the letters "A", "B", "C", "N", "K", "I", "T" and "Hello"
+Started with a baseline logistic regression model and created a demo script for that then moved on to creating a Convolutional Neural Network for image recognition with image data of different hand signs for the letters "A", "B", "C", "N", "K", "I", "T" and "Hello".
+The modelling was conducted as follows:

+- Test logistic regression accuracy on still images
+- Test logistic regression with real time webcam video data
+- Create CNN and train on still image data
+- Test CNN accuracy on still images (via validation data set)
+- Test CNN with real time webcam video data